hadley/adv-r/Subsetting.md

 x[["a"]]
 ```

-If you want to avoid this behaviour you can do `options(warnPartialMatchDollar = TRUE)` - but because this is a global option it will also affect any packages you have loaded.
+If you want to avoid this behaviour you can set `options(warnPartialMatchDollar = TRUE)` - but beware that this is a global option and maybe affect behaviour in other code you have loaded (e.g. pacakges).

 ### Missing/out of bounds indices

-`[` and `'[[` also differ slightly in their behaviour when the index is out of bounds (OOB), e.g. trying to extract the fifth element of a length four vector, missing, or `NULL`.
+`[` and `'[[` differ slightly in their behaviour when the index is out of bounds (OOB), e.g. trying to extract the fifth element of a length four vector, missing, or `NULL`.
 Generally, it's preferable to use a function that throws an error when the input is incorrect so that mistakes aren't silently ignored.

 | Operator | Index      | Atomic      | List          |
 |----------|------------|-------------|---------------|